 Counter-intuitively, acknowledging what you can't do or where you've struggled builds more credibility than claiming perfection.

-One of our highest-win-rate responses at Arphie includes this narrative element: "We're not the right fit if you need on-premise deployment—we're cloud-native, and we won't pretend otherwise.
+One high-win-rate response includes this narrative element: "We're not the right fit if you need on-premise deployment—we're cloud-native, and we won't pretend otherwise.
 But if you're committed to cloud infrastructure, here's why that constraint became our advantage: [specific technical benefits]."

 This vulnerability technique works because evaluators assume every vendor is hiding weaknesses.
 When you openly discuss yours (in a strategic context), you differentiate through honesty.